woman laying on red light therapy bed

 How Does Red Light Therapy Help After Surgery?

 Red light therapy promotes collagen production and increases fibroblast activity, two essential components of tissue repair.
-Clinical data from LED therapy used in post-surgical settings indicates skin cells regenerate 150 to 200% faster when exposed to therapeutic wavelengths.
 A 2023 review in Photomedicine and Laser Surgery confirmed photobiomodulation expedites wound healing by stimulating these repair mechanisms.

 A review of studies from 2009 to 2017 found that red and near-infrared light applied to surgical areas consistently reduced post-operative pain.
 A 2018 study found photobiomodulation assists pain management by stimulating endorphin release and reducing inflammatory markers, offering a drug-free complement to post-surgical pain protocols.